sethfrand/sethfrand.github.io/about.md

 ## Background

-- Studying data science at Brigham Young University, Minoring in Russian
+- Studying Data Science at Brigham Young University, Minoring in Russian
 - Interested in National Security, Cybersecurity, and Data Science
-- Hope to work for a government agency in the future
+- Hope to work for a government agency in the future.

 ## Education

 - **Computer Science: Data Science** - Brigham Young University, 2027
-- **Relevant Coursework**: Statistics, Data Analysis, Programming, etc.
+- **Relevant Coursework**: Statistics, Data Analysis, Programming, Algorithms, Software Engineering, Russian, etc.

 ## Skills & Interests
 - Interested in learning more about data science, analytics, and visualization.